Feyerabend/vm/metcalfe/README.md

 string.
 It can be altered to a more productive program by changing the characters to be recognized into tokens instead (using arrays e.g.).

+### sample etf (expression, term, factor)

+First "compile" the program 'etf.mc' (source code) to 'etf.b' (binary).
+Then run the binary with a sample such as '(i+i)'.

 ```shell
 > python3 met.py -v -i etf.mc -o etf.b
 > python3 calfe.py -v -i etf.b -o prefix.txt
 ```
+In the program `calfe.py` there is a line at the end which reads:
+'(i+i)'.
+Change that expression to reflect your tests.

 [^2]:Howard H. Metcalfe, "A Parametrized Compiler based on Machanical Linguistics", *Annual Review in Automatic Programming: International Tracts in Computer Science